Installation of Domestic Microgeneration Equipment: Changes to Permitted Development

 Classes C to F:

-- ground source heat pump within the curtilage of a dwellinghouse (Class C)
+Permission is not required for installation of a:- ground source heat pump within the curtilage of a dwellinghouse (Class C)

 - water source heat pump within the curtilage of a dwellinghouse (Class D)

-- flue forming part of a biomass heating system or combined heat and power system (unless the height of the flue exceeds the highest part of the roof by one metre or more or, where it is within a conservation area or world heritage site, it is visible from a highway) (Classes E & F)
+- flue forming part of a biomass heating system or combined heat and power system (unless the height of the flue exceeds the highest part of the roof by one metre or more or, where it is within a conservation area or world heritage site, it is visible from a highway) (Classes E and F)

 Definitions: